Get started on your health and wellness journey

 Book your next health session now!

-The primary role of a physiotherapist is to assess a patient’s condition and to find the underlying causes of pain, whether it be in the joints, muscles or nerves.
-They also advise the patients on ways to manage their condition and show them how they can prevent further pain or injury.
+The main role of a physiotherapist is to evaluate the patient’s condition and to determine the underlying causes of the pain.
+They also provide advice to patients on how to manage their condition and show them ways to prevent any further pain or injury in the future.

-Physiotherapy is available to people of all ages – from infants to the elderly – and is an important tool in the management of some conditions.
-Conditions that can be treated include:
+People of all ages – from newborns to the elderly – can receive the benefits of physiotherapy and it has become instrumental in the management of some conditions:

 This brief guide to hydrotherapy will help you understand it better and decide if it can be an effective therapy for you.